Arkansas LLC Cost

 However, if you want to form an Arkansas Series LLC (a type of LLC with a primary LLC and one or more “Protected Series” LLCs associated below it), you must file in person.
 The primary LLC’s Certificate of Organization fee is $50, and at least one Protected Series Designation must be filed at alongside it for an additional $50 per designation.

-Arkansas doesn’t provide an expedited filing option, but business documents are usually processed within two days.
+Arkansas doesn’t provide an expedited filing option, but business documents are usually processed within two days of receipt.

 Arkansas Franchise Tax Report Fee: $150